RoboGardenerTeam/YOLOv5/README.md

 # yolov5-noise
 YOLOv5 Object Detection in Noisy Images
 * original video link: https://www.youtube.com/watch?v=T0DO1C8uYP8 (in Korean)
-* you can download weights and jump to detect section to use them after you install requirements
+* you can download weights and jump to the detect section to use them after you install requirements
 * brief instruction using Google Colaborator
   * so we can use free provided GPU (Runtime - Change runtime type - GPU)
-* make a new folder and name it as dataset and upload dataset
+* make a new folder and name it as 'dataset' and upload your dataset
 * change directory to content by typing %cd /content/
 * clone YOLOv5 by !git clone https://github.com/ultralytics/yolov5.git
 * install requirements